CLARIAH/pure3dx/docs/manual-admin.md

 ### Edition pages

+You can upload models and related files to editions by means of the controls on the edition page.

+The maximum upload size is 500 MB, but we try to set it to 1 GB.
+The maximumdownload size is 1 GB.

 An edition page has additional controls for checking, publishing and unpublishing.

 If you are an organiser, you see the `check` and `publish` controls.